-If anything, he did much better than anyone could have possibly anticipated, considering he was the only footballer to have their age measured in horse years.
+If anything, he did much better than anyone could have possibly anticipated, considering he felt it necessary to have a brochure created to get clubs interested in him.

 Sure, Cantona was one of United’s best players of the Premier League era, but the manner of his arrival remains bizarre.
 United only considered his possible availability when Leeds inquired about Denis Irwin, and the rest is history.

 It’s a bit like Arsenal enquiring about Henrikh Mkhitaryan and… wait.

 Nostalgia is one hell of a drug.
 By letting an ancient Scholes jump the midfield queue in 2012, United all but sealed Paul Pogba’s departure.
 So, in a sense, they paid £89million for 18 extra months of post-retirement Scholes, or £4million per start.

 There was an inherent logic to many late-era Ferguson signings – yes, even Nick Powell – but the arrival of Büttner doesn’t make a ton of sense.